 There’s a presence of theme on this record with some pretty dark lyrics and super dark album art.
 The art was done by Annie Buchner and suits the record well considering “Tarn” means “Tower” and they based this art off of the tarot card.
-I’m also seeing imagery alludes to the infamous image of the 9/11 falling man and other ill omens.
-This is the sort of 2019 doom art I’m looking for, so classic but with a modern sharpness.
-So badass, it was the entire reason I listened to this album.
+I’m also seeing imagery alludes to the infamous imagery of the 9/11 falling man and other ill omens.
+This is the sort of doom art I’m looking for, so classic but with a modern sharpness.
+It was the entire reason I listened to this album.
 It paid off.

 Could definitely be one of the top runners for doom band of the year for me.
-I just love their style and ability avoid the boring trappings of the genre by loosening the rules and jazzing things up when they need to.
+I thoroughly enjoy their style and ability avoid the boring trappings of the genre by loosening the rules and jazzing things up when they need to.
 Even when I was worried I MIGHT get bored, I always ended up completely forgetting that and enjoying the direction they took.
-I think the darkly personal nature of the music makes it more emotionally engaging, like they’re really present and into what they are doing.
+I think the darkly personal nature of the music makes it more emotionally engaging, like they’re very present and into what they are doing.

 The band is now based in Germany, so it will be interesting to see what comes next and how the relocation affects the sound.